ali-ce/ali-ce.github.io/portfolio.md

 - [A tale of body and soul](/works/leonard-cohen).
 Leonard Cohen's "Avalanche", one of his most mysterious songs, ends with an odd request: "It is your turn, beloved / it is your flesh that I wear".
 And then silence.
 Whose turn is it?
 And the turn to do what, precisely?
 My illustration, *A tale of body and soul*, is an attempted response to Cohen's appeal.
 (2017)
 - [Blossoming Books](/works/blossoming-books).
 Are you a passionate reader?
 Ever thought of a network visualization to show off your bookshelf?
 (2013)

-# Research

-- [Social meets civic.
-Civic social media and open government data](/works/MA-thesis).
-MA thesis on collaborative fact-checking for citizens’ empowerment (2013)
-- [The 2011 war in Libya in Italian newspapers](/works/BA-thesis).
-BA thesis.
-When Italian media were faced the task to inform the public on the events of the war in Libya, how did they respond?
-(2012)

 # Slides / Workshop Material

 - [Data Activism: Date per capire, dati per agire sulle trasformazioni della città](/slides/inside-aribnb) for *[Luoghi comuni.
 Geografie della città tra estetica, politica e studi urbani](https://www.dinamopress.it/news/event/luoghi-comuni/)*{:target="_blank"} (2018)